Eastwood Academy: Academics

 Eastwood Academy offers Advanced Placement courses and Dual-Credit courses (through the Houston Community College system).

 Advanced Placement courses include: Statistics, Calculus AB/BC, Biology, Chemistry, Physics 1, Environmental Science, English Language and Composition, English Literature and Composition, Spanish Language and Culture, Spanish Literature and Culture, Human Geography, World History, U.S. History, European History, Art History, Studio Art, Computer Science A, U.S. Government and Politics, and Macroeconomics.
 Dual Credit courses include: English 1301 and 1302, Psychology 2301, Sociology 2301, Economics 2301, Government 2301, and Speech 1315.
 Along with these courses, students are encouraged to self-study or seek assistance for AP examinations not available as a class through the school (such as Comparative Government and Politics) or not being taken as a course by the student.

-In 2006 Todd Spivak of the Houston Press wrote that it "is a college prep school that's boosting expectations for all Houston inner-city students."

 Operations

-In 2006 the school sought grants and donations from corporations so it could install new technology because there was reduced governmental funding for high schools with lower student enrollments.
+In 2006, the school sought grants and donations from corporations so it could install new technology because there was reduced governmental funding for high schools with lower student enrollments.